c6o/docs/content/references/application-manifest.md

 ### Provisioner Spec

-The provisioner spec is dedicated to provisioner specific logic, and is up to the provisioner developer to define it's schema.
+The provisioner spec is dedicated to provisioner specific logic, and is up to the provisioner developer to define its schema.
 For example, see [App Engine's Schema](./appengine#Provisioner-Spec).

 However, there are a few reserved properties used by CodeZero interally as well: